From picking the best perks to securing the right credit limit, here’s everything you need to know on how to use credit cards in retirement.

 There are quite a few good cash back credit cards on the market, so it might be hard to choose just one.

 Another winner is the Capital One SavorOne Cash Rewards Credit Card, particularly if you want to dine out or kick up your heels.
-You’ll earn 8% cash back on Capital One Entertainment purchases and tickets at Vivid Seats, plus unlimited 3% cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart and Target).
+You’ll earn 8% cash back on Capital One Entertainment purchases, plus unlimited 3% cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart and Target).
 You’ll earn 1% cash back on everything else.

 If you want points for gas

 At home, Gagnon reaches for the Costco Anywhere Visa® Card by Citi because it gives 4% percent cash back on eligible gas and EV charging purchases for the first $7,000 per year (then 1%), 3% on travel and restaurants and 2% on Costco purchases.
 It doesn’t come with an annual fee or charge foreign transaction fees but cardholders must have a Costco membership, which starts at $60 per year.

 One of Feinberg’s clients picked the Chase Freedom Flex℠ because the quarterly points bonus on gas coincided with his snowbird trip south for the winter – and he banks those rewards for the year.
 This one doesn’t charge an annual fee and rewards cardholders with 5% cash back on rotating bonus categories for up to $1,500 per year (must activate categories).
 You’ll also get 5% back on travel you purchase through Chase Ultimate Rewards, 3% on dining and drugstore purchases, plus 1% back on everything else.